 Breakfast?
 Check.
 Lunch?
 Check.
 Homemade pies made by an “in-house pie gal”?
 Check.
-Yep, you’ve found Nancy’s East End Diner.
+Yep, you’ve found Nancy’s Revival.
 The Wilkinsburg restaurant serves up classic diner fare Tuesdays through Sundays, with fresh-ground coffee, homemade soups, locally-sourced meats and a pie menu to die for (which you can get served with a scoop of Leona’s ice cream).
 The pie menu varies by the day, but if you happen to find yourself there when their signature Sweet Potato Pie is available, you’d be a fool not to have a slice.
+Can’t get enough of Nancy’s Revival?
+Be sure to check out their new sister food truck ‘Revival Pasta’ which features rotating fresh-made pasta from Penn Mac as well as seasonal sauces.

 Ritter’s Diner (5221 Baum Blvd.)